-According to one of the deeds of Fariview Cottages, George Shailer, the son of James Shailer who ran the Coach and Horses from 1820 to 1841, purchased the property on 7th May 1863 when there was an auction held at the 'Golden Cross'.
-The properties owned by Edwin Collis, builder which included the Old Bakery & The Retreat.
-The Golden Cross is referred to in detail in the Deeds belonging to Fairview Cottages in Alcester Road in 1876:-
+According to the detailed deeds of Fairview Cottages George Shailer, the son of James Shailer, who ran the Coach and Horses from 1820 to 1841, purchased the Golden Cross on 7th May 1863 at an auction held at the 'Golden Cross'.
+Extract from the Fairview Deeds:-

-There was a tradition in medieval times to plant large named trees such as elm or oak on junctions to act as way markers, this is very likely to have been such a one.
+There was a tradition in medieval times of planting large named trees such as elm or oak on junctions to act as way markers, this is very likely to have been such a one.
 There are two long-gone elms near Cheltenham that spring to mind: Maud's Elm and Piff's Elm.
-Some thought has been taken to pin-point the exact location of Porter's Elm.
+Some thought has been taken to pin-point the exact location of Porter's Elm Corner.
 The description of the elm follows directly after the description of the Golden Cross with the comment 'adjoining'.
-The natural inclination is to position it on the corner of Village Street and Alcester Road, however the location in the document is not as clear as it might have been.
+The natural inclination is to position it on the corner of Village Street and the road to Alcester.
+The location in the document however is not as clear as it might have been.

 from the Fairview Deeds dated 1880.